ChaunceyShannon/port-forwarder-with-proxy-protocol-support/README.md

 # port-forwarder-with-proxy-protocol-support

-For those who want to expose server as NodePort and can not get Client IP address, I wrote a small program to do some help.
+For those who want to expose service as NodePort and can not get Client IP address, I wrote a small program to do some help.

 Usage & Example